 - Create your navigation Menu for visitors to click on to reach specific pages & posts on your website.

 Plugins may be offered by WordPress or independent programmers.
-They’re used to add functionality to your website, such as design tools, security, search engine optimization, spam control, forms, editors, social media sharing, eCommerce, display options, directories, or what have you.
-Many are free, while others charge a nominal fee for additional functionality, support and updates.
+They’re used to add functionality to your website, such as design tools, security, search engine optimization, spam control, forms, editors, social media sharing, ecommerce, display options, directories, or what have you.
+Many are free, while others (like Tribulant) charge a nominal fee for additional functionality, support and updates.
 Your theme will come with plugins as well.

 In WP-Admin, you’ll see Plugins in the left menu.
 Select New to be taken to the plugins page.
 You’ll find lots to choose from within the WordPress platform, or you can purchase plugins and upload them yourself.
 Simply click on the plugin and follow the prompts.
 Once installed, click activate and your plugin will be available for use.
 You can add plugins at any time, so don’t rush yourself.